Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Abstract

 \gls{abk:amod} systems, powered by advances in robotics, control, and \gls{abk:ml}, offer a promising paradigm for future urban transportation. \gls{abk:amod} offers fast and personalized travel services by leveraging centralized control of autonomous vehicle fleets to optimize operations and enhance service performance.
 However, the rapid growth of this field has outpaced the development of standardized practices for evaluating and reporting results, leading to significant challenges in reproducibility.
 As \gls{abk:amod} control algorithms become increasingly complex and data-driven, a lack of transparency in modeling assumptions, experimental setups, and algorithmic implementation hinders scientific progress and undermines confidence in the results.

 This paper presents a systematic study of reproducibility in \gls{abk:amod} research.
 We identify key components across the research pipeline, spanning system modeling, control problems, simulation design, algorithm specification, and evaluation, and analyze common sources of irreproducibility.
 We survey prevalent practices in the literature, highlight gaps, and propose a structured framework to assess and improve reproducibility.
-Specifically, concrete guidelines are offered, along with a ``reproducibility checklist'', to support future work in achieving replicable, comparable, and extensible results.

 While focused on \gls{abk:amod}, the principles and practices we advocate generalize to a broader class of cyber-physical systems that rely on networked autonomy and data-driven control.
 This work aims to lay the foundation for a more transparent and reproducible research culture in the design and deployment of intelligent mobility systems.